unsaved/sn-developer/README.md

 (There is a commented-out test for instance of name ``x`` ``resources/upload-wsop.js`` contains the JavaScript code for the service.

-You must set environmental variable 'SN_DEVELOPER_INST' to enable Scripte REST API transport mode for snUpdate and snVersions.
+You must set environmental variable 'SN_DEVELOPER_INST' to enable Scripted REST API transport mode for snUpdate and snVersions.

 ## Setup and Usage